Inside Britain's rainforests

 Credit: Jan Hamilton / Lorn Natural History Group

-A number of rare and threatened species of fungi call temperate rainforest home.
-Some are not just rare in the UK, but are also globally scarce.
+Temperate rainforests are rich in fungi.
+Some are not just rare in the UK, but are globally scarce.
 Hazel gloves fungus (Hypocreopsis rhododendri) is a conservation priority species that almost exclusively grows on old hazel trees.
 It's a sure sign of clean air and a wood's ancient origins.

 Migrant birds such as pied flycatcher, wood warbler, redstart and tree pipit thrive in the insect-rich conditions temperate rainforests offer, flying here to breed each summer.
 In the UK, the rare chequered skipper butterfly is also only found in the mild, damp and grassy habitats at the woodland edges of rainforest in western Scotland.